trafiklab/trafiklab.se/content/data/using-trafiklab-data/using-gtfs-files/static-gtfs-files.md

 \(stops, routes, ...\) as comma-separated values.
 These files can be compared to a table in a database, with _foreign keys_ linking these files together.

-{% hint style="info" %} A GTFS archive forms a database-like structure with every file as one table, and you can import these CSV files directly into a new database to run queries on them.
-One example is the [csv2db ](https://csv2db.github.io/)tool, but there are many other ways to achieve this. {% endhint %}
+{{% info %}} A GTFS archive forms a database-like structure with every file as one table, and you can import these CSV files directly into a new database to run queries on them.
+One example is the [csv2db ](https://csv2db.github.io/)tool, but there are many other ways to achieve this. {{% /info %}}

 The GTFS standard defines files which must be present in the dataset, and files which are optional.
 In this guide we will only discuss the files which are present in the Trafiklab datasets.